redis/librdb/README.md

 The external allocation options give the opportunity to allocate the data by the parser in specific layout, as the application expects.
 For more information, lookup for `RdbBulkAllocType` at [librdb-api.h](api/librdb-api.h).

+### Multiple handlers at different levels
+Some of the more advanced usages might require parsing different data types at different levels of the parser.
+As each level has its own way to handle the data with distinct set of callbacks, it is the duty of the application to configure for each RDB object type at what level it is needed to get handled by calling `RDB_handleByLevel()`.
+Otherwise, the parser will resolve it by parsing and calling handlers that are registered at lowest level.

+As for the common callbacks to all levels (which includes `handleNewRdb`, `handleNewDb`, `handleEndRdb`, `handleDbSize` and `handleAuxField`) if registered at different levels then all of them will be called, one by one, starting from handlers that are registered at the lowest level.

 ## Implementation notes
 The Redis RDB file format consists of a series of opcodes followed by the actual data that